pwr-Solaar/Solaar/docs/capabilities.md

 Contrariwise, two different devices may appear different physically but actually look the same to software.
 (For example, some M185 mice look the same to software as some M310 mice.)

+Centurion is closely related to HID++ and is used by some Logitech headsets.

 The software identity of a receiver can be determined by its USB product ID (reported by Solaar and also viewable in Linux using `lsusb`).
 The software